John J. Seaberg, MD, FACS

 - Reducing age spots, freckles, and dark patches that result from pregnancy or taking birth control pills

-A chemical peel is done at Dr. Seaberg's Columbia practice as an outpatient procedure.
+Dr. Seaberg performs chemical peels as an office procedure.
 In all chemical peels, a solution is applied to your skin to treat wrinkles and scars caused by the sun, acne, or aging.
 The damaged layers of skin are removed by the chemical solution.
 There are 3 types of peels, depending on the depth and duration of the treatment:

 - Light (Superficial): A combination of mild chemicals remains on your skin for up to 10 minutes, removing only the outer layer of your skin (the epidermis.)
 A series of light peels results in smoother skin with a healthy glow.
 The treatments are done weekly for up to 6 weeks for the best results.

-- Medium: In medium peels, Dr. Seaberg uses trichloroacetic acid, or TCA, which removes the epidermis along with the upper portion of the dermis.
+- Medium: In medium peels, Dr. Seaberg uses trichloroacetic acid (TCA) which removes the epidermis along with the upper portion of the dermis.
 The deeper penetration of chemicals is accompanied by a slight burning sensation, which can be alleviated with cool compresses.
 Pain-relief medication may be needed after the procedure for a brief time.
 Medium peels improve the appearance of acne scars and deeper wrinkling.
 Medium peels may be repeated in 6 to 12 months to maintain your refreshed look.